Driving without insurance in Virginia

 Getting into an accident without insurance

-Although the minimum liability limits are designed to protect another driver if you cause an accident, most insurance agents and financial advisors will suggest that you purchase higher amounts of coverage than required, just to be safe.
-Getting into an accident without any insurance coverage can be detrimental.
+Although the minimum liability limits are designed to cover the other driver if you cause an accident, most insurance agents and financial advisors will suggest that you purchase higher amounts of coverage than required to offer more sufficient financial protection.
+Getting into an accident without any insurance can be detrimental.
 If you cause an accident resulting in medical expenses or property damage, you could be solely responsible for covering these costs – which can easily climb to thousands of dollars depending on the severity of an accident.
 The other driver may even file a lawsuit against you.

 On top of that financial burden, the driver of the other vehicle could report the accident to the DMV due to lack of insurance.
 The DMV will then send you a notice requiring proof of insurance.
 Failure to provide proof of coverage will result in a $600 noncompliance fee and suspension of your driver’s license, registration and plates.
 Additionally, you will be required to maintain an SR-22 certificate for three years, which will likely result in higher insurance premiums for the policy you must now acquire in order to reverse the suspension.
 Reinstatement fees may also apply.

 Frequently asked questions